zZestyy/MP01-SE4367.001/README.md

 1. Add necessary java files into the same project source folder.
 2. Run 'TestSootCallGraph.java'

-Question: Which method does animal.saySomething() in the main method of Example.java call?\
+**Question:** Which method does animal.saySomething() in the main method of Example.java call?\
-Answer: animal.saySomething() calls Cat.saySomething proven through points-to-analysis (PTA).
+**Answer:** animal.saySomething() calls Cat.saySomething proven through points-to-analysis (PTA).

-Question: Compare the precision and speed between CHA and PTA.\
+**Question:** Compare the precision and speed between CHA and PTA.\
-Answer: PTA is much more precise because it won't report false calls which CHA may do.
+**Answer:** PTA is much more precise because it won't report false calls which CHA may do.
 PTA, however, has a higher runtime of 2120 milliseconds as opposed to CHA's faster time of 1927 milliseconds.
+PTA needs to analyze the data flow in the whole program, and often takes much more time and memory than CHA

 ## Part 3 - Program Instrumentation with Soot
 **Files Utilized:**